Draco Volans Lizard

 - Besides its beauty and gliding ability, one reason the flying dragon’s population is so robust is that people think it’s venomous and won’t eat it.
 It’s not venomous at all.

-- Draco volans can glide for about 26 feet on average.
+- Draco volans can glide for about 26 feet, on average.

+The Draco volens belongs to the family Agamidae and the genus Draco.
 Draco volans, means “flying dragon” in Latin.
 There are about 45 other species in the Draco genus.
 They include:

 - Draco abbreviatus